Kyle-Law/react-to-pokemon/README.md

 # React to Pokémon

-> It's the Capstone Project for Microverse React & Redux section, a simple pokémon catelog for season 1-3, built with React & Redux and [PokeAPI](https://pokeapi.co/)
+> A simple pokémon catelog for season 1-3, built with React & Redux and [PokeAPI](https://pokeapi.co/)

 User can search or filter pokémon based on season (only 3 seasons are included)